Richard III (play): Television

-Abraham Lincoln was renowned for his love of Shakespeare, and of Richard III in particular.
-This fed Confederate propaganda, especially in Virginia, where residents of Richmond saw Lincoln as a Richard-like tyrant and identified their capital city with the Earl of Richmond, the hero of Shakespeare's play.
-Some interpreted Richard's Act IV speech as an omen favorable to the South:

-The connection between Lincoln and the play was indelibly printed on history when on 14 April 1865, within a fortnight of the president's visit to the defeated city, he was assassinated by John Wilkes Booth, a Shakespearean actor known for playing both Richard and Richmond.
-Booth's notorious, final words from the stage were "Sic semper tyrannis".
+Richard III was adapted as part of the BBC's Shakespeare: The Animated Tales series, airing as part of series two in 1994.

+In culture

-"Winter of our discontent" quote
+Now is the winter of our discontent

+In The Return to Parnassus; the Scourge of Simony, one of the three Parnassus plays, which were written between 1598 and 1602 two characters, Philomusus and Studiosus, audition for Richard Burbage and Will Kemp, members of Shakespeare's company, the Lord Chamberlain's Men.
+The audition piece Philomusus performs is from the opening monologue of Richard III.

 The 2010 film, The King's Speech, features a scene where the king's speech therapist Lionel Logue, as played by Geoffrey Rush, auditions for the role by reciting the lines, "Now is the winter of our discontent / Made glorious summer by this sun [or son] of York".
 Shakespeare critic Keith Jones believes that the film in general sets up its main character as a kind of antithesis to Richard III.
 The same antithesis was noted by conservative commentator Noah Millman.

 In the Red Dwarf episode "Marooned", Rimmer objects to Lister's burning of the Complete Works of Shakespeare in an attempt to maintain enough heat to keep him alive.
 When challenged, Rimmer claims he can quote from it and embarks upon the soliloquy: "Now! ...
 That's all I can remember.
 You know!
 That famous speech from Richard III – 'now, something something something something'."

+In the 1967 film Billion Dollar Brain, Harry Palmer is told to use the verse as a code phrase.

 John Steinbeck used the opening line for the title of his novel The Winter of Our Discontent.

 The phrase "Winter of Discontent" is an expression, popularised by the British media, referring to the winter of 1978–79 in the United Kingdom, during which there were widespread strikes by local authority trade unions demanding larger pay rises for their members.